-Liquidity Risk: TDAM may invest in stocks in emerging companies not widely followed by Wall Street (micro-cap and OTC securities), which may not be as liquid as larger capitalization stocks and can be considered riskier; therefore, clients should be willing to accept a higher-than-normal risk.
+Liquidity Risk: TDAM may invest in stocks in emerging companies not widely followed by Wall Street (micro-cap and OTC securities), which may not be as liquid as larger capitalization stocks and therefore can be considered riskier; therefore, clients should be willing to accept a higher-than-normal risk.
 When searching for undervalued companies, TDAM utilizes wide latitude in its stock selection.
 This allows for multiple opportunities to take advantage of market inefficiencies.
 In some micro-cap securities in which we invest, there could be times (due to liquidity or price movement) during which we may be unable to place or sell a given stock in all of the client portfolios.
 This can and will result in some conflicts at times regarding the allocation process.
 Please see Item 12 for the Firm's allocation process.

-Shorting, Margin, and Use of Leverage: TDAM, with client consent, may open client accounts as margin accounts; if we elect to use margin, such use can magnify risk to client accounts.
+Shorting, Margin, and Use of Leverage: TDAM, with client consent, may open client accounts as margin accounts and, if we elect to use margin, such use can magnify risk to client accounts.
 Use of margin should be discussed with your Advisor.
 Clients wishing to use margin are required to complete a Margin Agreement.
 Other forms of leverage TDAM may use include options, short sales, and other inverse or leveraged derivative instruments.
 TDAM also has the ability to short stocks in client portfolios; a high level of risk is associated with this strategy.
 Shorting securities requires the use of margin.
 TDAM believes shorting provides additional opportunities to make money for margin-approved clients if TDAM believes a stock is overvalued.
 In rare circumstances, structured products may be offered to certain clients.
 These products often involve a significant amount of risk and should be offered only to clients who have carefully read and considered the products' offering documents, as they are often based on derivatives.
 Structured products are intended to be "buy and hold" investments and are not liquid instruments.

-Cash Levels: Client accounts may sometimes hold large cash balances, which earn interest at prevailing money market rates (taxable or tax-free).
-If TDAM believes it is in the client's best interest, it has the ability to go to 100% cash in the portfolio, which has the risk associated with being out of the market.
+Cash Levels: From time to time there may be large cash balances in client accounts, which earn interest at the prevailing money market rates (taxable or tax-free).
+If TDAM believes it is in the best interest of a client, TDAM has the ability to go to 100% cash in the portfolio, which has risk of return associated with being out of the market.